-catabolic pathway A metabolic pathway that degrades complex compounds into simpler ones and in the process gives off energy.
-Metabolic pathways can be anabolic pathways, which require energy and result in the formation of more complex molecules, or catabolic pathways, which release energy and result in the breakdown of molecules (see Figure 2.27).
+catabolic pathway A metabolic pathway that degrades complex compounds into simpler ones and in the process gives off energy. be anabolic pathways, which require energy and result in the formation of more complex molecules, or catabolic pathways, which release energy and result in the breakdown of molecules (see FIGURE 2.27).
 The anaerobic and aerobic metabolic pathways are catabolic.
-In short, anaerobic and aerobic metabolic pathways are sequential steps in which foods (i.e., carbohydrates, fats, and proteins) are broken down (see Tables 2.2 and 2.3).
+In short, anaerobic and aerobic metabolic pathways are sequential steps in which foods (i.e., carbohydrates, fats, and proteins) are broken down (see TABLES2.2 and 2.3).
 In other words, these metabolic pathways are assembly lines in reverse (i.e., disassembly lines).
-Instead of building something in a stepwise systematic fashion, metabolic pathways slowly break apart food molecules in an organized stepwise order.
-This helps the cells to capture as much energy as possible from foods to make ATP.
-Although there is some commonality in the metabolic pathways required to break down carbohydrates, fats, and proteins, there are a couple pathways that are unique depending on the energy nutrient being processed and/or the availability of oxygen.
+Instead of building something in a stepwise systematic fashion, metabolic pathways slowly break apart food molecules in an